hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Convention is a special trait in Apache Calcite, that describes the type of the operator (`RelNode`).

-After the parsing, all operators are assigned the `Convention.NONE` meaning, that they are abstract and cannot be executed.
+After the parsing, all operators are assigned the `Convention.NONE`, meaning they are abstract.
 By default, an operator with `NONE` convention has an infinite cost, and hence cannot be part of a valid plan.
 One of the goals of the planning process is to find nodes with non-`NONE` conventions.
 The method `VolcanoPlanner.setNoneConventionHasInfiniteCost` could be used to assign non-infinite costs to `NONE` nodes.

-Apache Calcite was meant to be able to execute federated queries, such as `SELECT * FROM cassandra.table1 JOIN druid.table2`.
+Apache Calcite is meant to execute federated queries, such as `SELECT * FROM cassandra.table1 JOIN druid.table2`.
 In addition, Apache Calcite comes with a couple of execution backends, `Enumerable` (interpreter) and `Bindable` (compiler).
 Therefore, the original motivation for the `Convention` trait was to define the execution backend for the operator.
 For example, for the query `SELECT * FROM cassandra.table1 JOIN druid.table2 WHERE table1.field = 1`, the plan after parsing will look like: